Latigo Biotherapeutics

 Series C in 2024

-Thyme Care is a healthcare company focused on providing comprehensive oncology care management services.
-It partners with health plans to deliver an integrated oncology solution that emphasizes whole-person care for cancer patients.
-By employing a tech-enabled platform, Thyme Care offers personalized support through physician-guided oncology nurses and resource specialists who educate and guide patients throughout their cancer journey.
-This model generates actionable insights that help healthcare providers identify at-risk patients earlier, facilitating timely access to quality resources and care.
-Thyme Care aims to enhance the cancer experience through early and ongoing intervention, ensuring that every cancer patient receives the individualized care they need.
+Thyme Care is a healthcare company specializing in oncology care management services.
+It provides an integrated oncology solution that connects patients and providers, partnering with health plans to deliver comprehensive support for cancer patients.
+Thyme Care aims to transform cancer care by offering personalized and holistic assistance tailored to the unique needs of each patient.
+Its platform features physician-guided oncology nurses and resource specialists who educate and guide patients throughout their cancer journey.
+By employing a tech-enabled model, Thyme Care generates actionable insights that help healthcare providers identify at-risk patients earlier, ensuring timely access to quality resources and enhancing the overall cancer care experience through early and ongoing intervention.

 Alumis is a clinical-stage biopharmaceutical company dedicated to developing precision medicines for autoimmune disorders.
 By leveraging a proprietary data analytics platform and biological insights, Alumis aims to transform the treatment landscape for patients suffering from these conditions.
 The company focuses on identifying and advancing therapeutics based on genetically validated targets, which enables the creation of targeted therapies that significantly improve patient outcomes.
 With a team of experts experienced in drug discovery and immunology, Alumis seeks to replace broad immunosuppression with more effective, targeted treatment options, ultimately enhancing the quality of life for individuals affected by autoimmune diseases.